 In addition, the IASIG may convene an Advisory Board.
 The Advisory Board members are not involved in the day to day management of the organization.
 As the name suggests, they serve to advise the Steering Committee in areas of specialized expertise, and as ambassadors for the IASIG to specific industry segments.

-IASIG activities are independent of MMA activities, and membership in one organization does not entitle the member to services of the other.
-IASIG recommendations will be forwarded to the MMA and all other interactive audio industry groups as necessary to complete the IASIG mission to positively influence the development of interactive audio hardware and software.
+IASIG activities are independent of MIDI Association activities, and membership in one organization does not entitle the member to services of the other.
+IASIG recommendations will be forwarded to the MIDI Association and all other interactive audio industry groups as necessary to complete the IASIG mission to positively influence the development of interactive audio hardware and software.